Costinbc/tweet_to_reel/README.md

 - Crop and clean up the tweet image
 - Download video content from the tweet
 - Combine image and video into a 1080x1920 reel using FFmpeg
-- Reels can either have white or blurred backgrounds
+- Reels can have white, black, or blurred backgrounds
 - Progress status and estimated time remaining
 - Generate static tweet images sized for Instagram (1080x1350)
 - Mobile-friendly web interface with download links

+### Requirements
+- Orshot API key for tweet screenshot generation

 ### How to Use